 Saint Leo University is an educational environment dedicated to fostering intellectual achievement, personal development, and social responsibility.
 The disciplinary system is an integral part of our educational process.
-While a University education is primarily academic and intellectual in nature, it also includes the development of core values that translate into responsible behavior.
+While a university education is primarily academic and intellectual in nature, it also includes the development of Core Values that translate into responsible behavior.
 Students are expected to display respect for individuals and their rights within the Saint Leo University community setting.
-Persons at Saint Leo University locations are expected to express themselves through conduct that does not deny other individuals the freedom to express their own individuality socially, emotionally, intellectually, and spiritually, and does not deny other individuals their rights.
-Saint Leo University maintains the right to dismiss or suspend any student for reasons that the administration deems to be in the best interest of the University.
+Persons at Saint Leo University locations are expected to express themselves through conduct which does not deny other individuals the freedom to express their own individuality socially, emotionally, intellectually, and spiritually, and does not deny other individuals their rights.
+Saint Leo University maintains the right to dismiss or suspend or otherwise take action related to any student for reasons that the administration deems to be in the best interest of the University

-For the full text of the Code of Conduct, please go to www.saintleo.edu/ Campus-Life/Code-of-Conduct.
+For the full text of the Code of Conduct, please go to www.saintleo.edu/resources/code-of-conduct.aspx.